oneclickvirt/oneclickvirt.github.io/docs/en/guide/dashboard.md

 The PVE project might cause problems on the host machine.
 If you're not familiar with debugging bugs and fixing system issues, it's not recommended to use PVE in a production environment.
 When using PVE-related scripts, make sure the host machine can be reinstalled at any time.
 :::

-Please make sure to keep the original formatting by enclosing the translation in ``` and ``` for easy copying.

 ## Project Repository

 Welcome Star and Fork, all resources are open source, no non-open source parts, reproduced as well as the use of please write on the source of this site, thank you!